EXXETA/wordpress-plugin-donations/README.md

 **NOTE:** After plugin installation/(re-)activation there will be generated one first (probably empty) report.

-**NOTE:** You are free to modify the WooCommerce products in your shop.
-This plugin won't overwrite these.
+**NOTE:** You are free to modify the WooCommerce products in your shop once this plugin is installed and activated.
+This plugin won't overwrite your custom product configuration.

 ### Banner design/styling
 This plugin is shipped with self-contained responsive CSS styles without dependencies to